lemuel-manske/data-structures/README.md

 FIFO data structure which allows the client to either add an element to the top and pops the element at the top.

+## Vector Stack

+Depends upon a vector and has capacity limits.

+## ListStack

-The implementations are `VectorStack` - depends upon a vector and has capacity limits - and `ListStack` - which has no capacity limit and depend upon a linked list implementation.
+Has no capacity limitation and depend upon a `LinkedList` implementation.